Right Arrow

 • Connect to ERP and compliance systems

-• Implement predictive analytics
+• Implement trend analysis

 • Establish cross-shift best practices